-The overarching objectives of the Management Board compensation system of the Company are to set market oriented incentives for sustainable growth, for increasing shareholder value and to ensure maximum transparency.
-The compensation incentives for the members of the Management Board are intended to encourage the sustainable, long-term development of the Company, to promote the corporate strategy, and ultimately to increase the value of the Company.
-In the course of continuous development, added value shall be created - for shareholders, for employees, for customers and for the Company itself.
-As a Company with a pronounced entrepreneurial culture, there shall be a strong performance approach, shareholder value shall be in the focus, and the long-term incentive system shall apply uniformly to members of the Management Board as well as other employees.
-By means of a highly pronounced variable compensation component compared to the low fixed compensation, a very strong alignment with investor's interests is achieved and the implementation of an entrepreneurial culture is placed in the center of focus.
+The overarching objectives of the Management Board compensation system of the Company are to set market oriented incentives for sustainable growth, increasing shareholder value and maximum transparency.
+The compensation incentives for the members of the Management Board are intended to encourage the sustainable, long-term development of the Company, to promote the corporate strategy. and ultimately to increase the value of the Company and support its focus on improving profitability.
+In the course of continuous development, added value will be created: for shareholders, for employees, for customers, and for the Company itself.
+As a Company with a pronounced entrepreneurial culture, there will be a strong performance approach, shareholder value will be a main focus, and the long-term incentive system will apply uniformly to members of the Management Board as well as other employees.
+By means of a highly pronounced variable compensation component compared to the low fixed compensation, a very strong alignment with investor's interests is achieved and the implementation of an entrepreneurial culture is front and center.